 What is Geriatric Medicine?

-The region’s only fellowship trained and board certified Geriatrician treating patients ages 65 and older, Dr. New provides care to help patients age healthfully, and also specializes in geriatric syndromes including mild cognitive impairment, dementia and memory problems, frailty and falls, treating patients with frequent hospitalizations, and polypharmacy (medication risk management).
+As the region’s only fellowship-trained and board-certified Geriatrician treating patients ages 65 and older, Dr. New provides care to help patients age healthfully and also specializes in geriatric syndromes including mild cognitive impairment, dementia and memory problems, frailty and falls, treating patients with frequent hospitalizations, and polypharmacy (medication risk management).

 - Memory problems or mild cognitive impairment

 - Polypharmacy/medication risk management

 As we age, we are more likely to encounter more medical issues that require personalized attention and care.
 Having a strong relationship with a doctor who is qualified to meet your personalized needs is a very important part of the aging process and can help you age healthfully.
 Changes that occur as a result of aging can create different patterns of disease than those in younger adults.
 A geriatrician is specifically trained in these areas and can create treatment plans and therapies specific for the aging adult.

 To make an appointment with Ronna New, DO, FACOFP, please call (423) 968-3713.